tangero/marigold-page/_posts/en/2024-09-19-stavba-vlaku-do-brandysa.md

   take a long time in the Czech Republic, you can read here why it took so long just to understand each other.
 thumbnail: https://www.marigold.cz/assets/taky-mame-mobil-na-hriba.jpg
-title: 'Building the train to Brandýs: when everyone has a pitchfork in their closet, what can they throw at you'
+title: "'Building the train to Brandýs: when everyone has a pitchfork in their closet," what can they throw at you'
 translated: true
 ---